Thai Princess Registers As A 'Commoner' Candidate To Be Prime Minister

 To conform with the law, the Thai Raksa Chart made the unusual declaration that its campaign materials for a national election will not use photos of Ubolratana.

-"I assure you that the party will neither post images of the princess anywhere nor use them for campaigning," party secretary-general Wim Rungwattanachinda said, according to the Bangkok Post.
+"I assure you that the party will neither post images of the princess anywhere nor use them for campaigning," the party's Secretary-General Wim Rungwattanachinda said, according to the Bangkok Post.

 The princess's full name is Ubolratana Rajakanya Sirivadhana Barnavadi.
 The registration papers that shook up Thailand's upcoming election list her legal residence as "Boromphiman Throne Hall" and "inside the Grand Palace," according to the Associated Press.